-The employee experience tends to get more attention when the job market is tight, and companies must compete for the best talent.
-That is unfortunate, because employee experience should be important to all companies regardless of what they do, their size, and how much trouble they must go to in order to hire great people.
+The topic of “employee experience” tends to get the most attention when the job market is tight, and companies have to compete for the best talent.
+That’s unfortunate, because employee experience should be important to all companies, all of the time, regardless of how difficult it may be to hire great people in the current market.

-The employee experience is a major factor in employee engagement, and employee engagement is where the rubber of good intention meets the road of great results.
-When employees are engaged in their work, they are willing to give their best effort because they find it meaningful and know that in doing so they can make things better for others, whether those “others” are customers or colleagues.
+The employee experience significantly affects employee engagement, and that’s where the rubber of good intentions meets the road of great results.
+Employees who are engaged in their work find that work to be meaningful.
+They are willing to give their best effort and know that in doing so they can make things better for others, including both customers and colleagues.
 Naturally, this turns into greater tangible success for the organization.

-However, employee experience is not quite as easy a concept to get one’s arms around as employee engagement.
-It encompasses things like pay and benefits, but also morale, the physical workspace, work-life balance, and whether or not it feels good to arrive at work every day.
-The business world has become more competent in measuring employee engagement, but not so much with employee experience.
+However, employee experience is not as easy a concept to grasp as employee engagement.
+While it involves concrete things such as pay and benefits, it also includes morale, the physical workspace, work-life balance, and simply whether or not it feels good to arrive at work every day.
+The business world has recently become more competent in measuring employee engagement, but not so much with employee experience.
 Sure, you know about “good places to work,” but what does that actually mean?

-The companies that figure out what it means to understand employee experience and to be able to measure, track, and improve it are the companies that are best positioned to have strong employee engagement and all the many benefits that derive from it.
+Companies that understand what employee experience encompasses and are able to measure, track, and improve it are best positioned to generate strong employee engagement and the many benefits it provides.

 Employee Experience: What Does It Mean?

-One thing many companies are discovering as the economy rebounds and top talent becomes more challenging to find is that the employee experience is strongly related to the customer experience, and is, therefore, worth understanding and investing in.
-The company that makes the effort to understand what employees value and aligns the workplace with those values is a company that is willing to provide customers with a great interface and a more positive experience as well.
+Many companies are discovering that, as it becomes more challenging to find top talent, the employee experience is strongly related to the customer experience.
+Investing in the employee experience can impact the bottom line because employees of a company that makes the effort to understand what they value and aligns the workplace with those values are more likely to provide their customers with a positive experience as well.

 What Employee Experience Is Not